Relationships » 5 Dating Profile Mistakes Women Make

 (Mybrotha.COM) - If you're a woman who uses dating websites, you know that quality responses are few and far between.
 You create a profile, post a few pics, and become totally confused (or offended) after receiving a handful of off-color messages.

 You already know that men stare at your photos, but what about the rest of your profile?
-How can you be certain the entire package is getting the attention it deserves?
+How can you be sure the entire package is getting the attention it deserves?
+Are there ways you can setup your profile to ensure you receive sincere messages from quality men?

 Below are five of the biggest dating profile mistakes women make.
 If you're serious about online dating, avoid these: